PrimerAI/pointer-generator/README.md

 ## Dataset

+### Full dataset

+For the data set used to train the current model in `model_parameters`, see the AWS bucket s3://primerdev-git-bigstore/data/text-summarization.

+### Regenerating the dataset

 Get the CNN / Dailymail data set from http://cs.nyu.edu/~kcho/DMQA/. (ask about new cables if interested).
 Training is about 10 times faster on GPU - to set up an AWS instance with GPU, see https://primer.atlassian.net/wiki/spaces/DEVOPS/pages/10686621/CloudFormation+Stacks+at+Primer#CloudFormationStacksatPrimer-CreateaDeepLearningSimpleInstanceStack.

 Run `python make_datafiles.py <data_dir> <output_dir> <n_workers>`, where data_dir contains the directories with the CNN / Dailymail / new cables data, containing one file per document.
 The script will use Spacy and SpacyPeopleResolver to tokenize and label the articles into output subdirectories for each data set, also one file per document.
 Finally, we care about the `finished_files` directory which has: